 Figure 13.
-GOES-14 visible image enhanced to better visual the smoke from the California Rim fire on August 22, 2013 (animation available at http://dx.doi.org.10.1175/BAMSD-14-yyyyy.8).
+GOES-14 visible image enhanced to better visualize the smoke from the California Rim fire on August 22, 2013 (animation available at http://dx.doi.org.10.1175/BAMSD-14-yyyyy.8).
+The fire is near the lower part of the image, while the smoke moves, in general, to over Lake Tahoe, reducing its visibility.

 Supplemental Material: